-- President Mohammad Morsi received on Tuesday 11/09/2012 British Foreign Secretary William Hague.
-Discussions focused on bilateral ties, Syria, the Palestinian question and developments in the Middle East.
+- British Foreign Secretary William Hague discussed with officials on Tuesday 11/09/2012 bilateral relations and a wide range of issues like Syria, the Palestinian question and developments in the Middle East.

 - British Prime Minister David Cameron became the first foreign leader to visit Egypt since the downfall of Hosni Mubarak which electrified the Middle East and forced the West to rethink its policies in the region.